5 High Yielding Herbs for Your Medicinal Garden

 To grow calendula, sow seeds directly into the garden after the last frost has passed.
 They germinate within a week as long as the temperatures are warm enough.
 They will begin to flower after about six weeks, and will continue to bloom all summer long.

-Calendula prefers full sun and well-drained soil, and once established, it requires very little maintenance.
+Calendula prefers full sun and well-drained soil, and once established, requires very little maintenance.
+I give them liquid fertilizer about once a month starting with fish emulsion then switching to Tiger Bloom once flower buds appear.

 Harvesting Calendula